 PROMOTING GENDER EQUALITY IN RESEARCH

-Until October 2015, no specific legislation was created in the Czech Republic dedicated to promoting gender equality in research and innovation.
+As of the end of 2020, Czechia has not adopted any specific legislation dedicated to promoting gender equality in research and innovation.

 Other stimulatory initiatives

 There are two awards for women researchers in Czechia:

 - The L’Oréal UNESCO and Czech Academy of Sciences award for early career women researchers;

 - The Ministry of Education Milada Paulova Award for lifelong achievements by women in science, with a monetary award of CZK 250,000 (approx. EUR 9,842).

 Doctoral students and postdoctoral researchers in natural sciences with young children can apply for the Martina Roeselová Memorial Fellowship(CZK 120,000) awarded by the Martina Roeselová Foundation.
 The fellowship is designed to enable researchers to combine their careers with family life and must be used to cover childcare services.